Skip to main content

 2020

-"Game-based brain training significantly improved processing speed with small to moderate effect size (Hedges' g = 0.23)"
+"Game-based brain training significantly improved processing speed"

 759 older adults across 15 RCTs